google/WebFundamentals/src/content/en/fundamentals/primers/shadowdom/index.markdown

 <div class="forward">
   <b>Already familiar with Shadow DOM?</b>
   <p>This article describes the new <a href="http://w3c.github.io/webcomponents/spec/shadow/" target="_blank">Shadow DOM v1 spec</a>.
 If you've been using Shadow DOM, chances are you're familiar with the <a href="https://www.chromestatus.com/features/4507242028072960">v0 version shipped in Chrome 35</a>, which has also been polyfilled.
 The concepts are the same, but the v1 spec has important API differences.
+It's also the version other browsers (Safari) have implemented.
 Keep reading to see what's new or check out the section on <a href="#historysupport">History and browser support</a> for more info.</p>
 </div>

 ### TL;DR {#tldr}

-Shadow DOM provides a **way for HTML elements to own, render, and style a chunk of DOM that's separate from the rest of the page**.
-While you don't have to author custom elements that use shadow DOM, [doing so](#elements) allows you to take advantage of its benefits (CSS scoping, DOM encapsulation, composition) and build web components which are more resilient, highly configurable, and extremely reusable.

-When combined with custom elements, shadow DOM provides a **framework-free way of creating self-contained components**.
+Shadow DOM removes the brittleness of building web apps.
+The brittleness comes from the global nature of HTML, CSS, and JS.
+Over the years we've invented an [exorbitant](http://requirejs.org/) [number](http://getbem.com/introduction/) [of](https://github.com/css-modules/css-modules) [tools](https://www.smashingmagazine.com/2011/12/an-introduction-to-object-oriented-css-oocss/) to circumvent the issues.
+For example, when you use a new HTML id/class, there's no telling if it will conflict with an existing name used by the page.
+[Subtle bugs](http://www.2ality.com/2012/08/ids-are-global.html) creep up, CSS specificity becomes a huge issue (`!important` all the things!), style selectors grow out of control, and [performance can suffer](https://developers.google.com/web/updates/2016/06/css-containment).
+The list goes on.

+**Shadow DOM fixes CSS and DOM**.
+It introduces **scoped styles** to the web platform.
+Without tools or naming conventions, you can **bundle CSS with markup**, hide implementation details, and **author self-contained components** in vanilla JavaScript.

 {% include shared/toc.liquid %}

 ## Introduction {#intro}

-Shadow DOM is one of the four Web Component standards: [HTML Templates](http://www.html5rocks.com/en/tutorials/webcomponents/template/), [Shadow DOM][sd_spec], [Custom elements](/web/fundamentals/primers/customelements/) and [HTML Imports](http://www.html5rocks.com/en/tutorials/webcomponents/imports/).
+Shadow DOM is one of the four Web Component standards: [HTML Templates](http://www.html5rocks.com/en/tutorials/webcomponents/template/), [Shadow DOM][sd_spec_whatwg], [Custom elements](/web/fundamentals/primers/customelements/) and [HTML Imports](http://www.html5rocks.com/en/tutorials/webcomponents/imports/).

-How does shadow DOM fit into the web components narrative?
-If custom elements are the way to create a new HTML tag and give it a JS API, shadow DOM is the way you give the tag its HTML/CSS.
-The two APIs combine to make a component with self-contained HTML/CSS/JS.
+You don't have to author web components that use shadow DOM.
+But when you do, you take advantage of its benefits (CSS scoping, DOM encapsulation, composition) and build reusable [custom elements](/web/fundamentals/primers/customelements/) which are resilient, highly configurable, and extremely reusable.
+If custom elements are the way to create a new HTML (with a JS API(, shadow DOM is the way you provide its HTML and CSS.
+The two APIs combine to make a component with self-contained HTML, CSS, and JavaScript.

-Shadow DOM is designed as a tool for building component-based apps, but it also brings solutions for common problems in web development:
+Shadow DOM is designed as a tool for building component-based apps.
+Therefore, it brings solutions for common problems in web development:

-- **Isolated DOM**: a component's DOM is self-contained (e.g. `querySelector()` won't return nodes inside the component).
+- **Isolated DOM**: a component's DOM is self-contained (e.g. `document.querySelector()` won't return nodes in the component's shadow DOM.
 - **Scoped CSS**: CSS defined inside shadow DOM is scoped to it.
 Styles rules don't leak out and page styles don't bleed in.
-- **Removes the need for methodologies like [BEM](http://getbem.com/introduction/)**.
-Since the DOM is scoped to the component, we can use cleaner, more generic id/class names again.
-Local names won't collide with ones used in the main page.
-- **Hide component internals**: consumers of your component don't need to see the implementation details of it.
 - **Composition**: design a declarative, markup-based API for your component.
+- **Simplifies CSS** - scoped DOM means you can use simple CSS selectors, more generic id/class names, and not worry about naming conflicts.
+- **Productivity tool** - think of apps in chunks of DOM rather than one large (global) page.

 Although you can use the shadow DOM API and its benefits outside of web components, I'm only going to focus on examples that build on custom elements.
 I'll be using the custom elements v1 API in all examples.
 {: .wf-talkinghead }